jpallagrosi/jamfTips/README.md

 # jamfTools

 This page contains tools I have built overtime to help improve the efficianty of a jamf instance. \
-I am updating and tweaking it regularly. \
+I update and tweak it regularly. \
-**NOTE** Most scripts requires information from the organisation.
-Some of them are set with parameters. \
+**NOTE:** Most scripts require information specific to the organization.
+Some are configured with parameters. \
-Please feel free to raise an Issue or a Pull request for comments and ideas.
+Please feel free to raise an issue or submit a pull request for comments and ideas.

 **Extension Attributes:**
 - [networkCheck](https://github.com/jpallagrosi/jamfUsefulScripts/blob/WIP/EA/networkCheck.sh) Will report missing networks from the list of known networks.